github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-analyze.md

 database, producing results, styled as alerts or paths, in SARIF or another interpreted format.

-This command combines the effect of the [codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries) and [codeql database interpret-results](/code-security/codeql-cli/codeql-cli-manual/database-interpret-results) commands.
+This command combines the effect of the "[codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries)" and "[codeql database interpret-results](/code-security/codeql-cli/codeql-cli-manual/database-interpret-results)" commands.
 If you want to run queries whose results _don't_ meet the requirements for being interpreted as source-code alerts, use
-[codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries) or [codeql query run](/code-security/codeql-cli/codeql-cli-manual/query-run) instead, and then [codeql bqrs decode](/code-security/codeql-cli/codeql-cli-manual/bqrs-decode) to convert the raw results to a readable notation.
+"[codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries)" or "[codeql query run](/code-security/codeql-cli/codeql-cli-manual/query-run)" instead, and then "[codeql bqrs decode](/code-security/codeql-cli/codeql-cli-manual/bqrs-decode)" to convert the raw results to a readable notation.

 ## Options